hassan-thabet/hassan-thabet/README.md

 </header>

-- 💞️ I am Actively looking for a job or internship in Cairo
+- 💞️ I am Actively looking for a job in Cairo
 <br />